YELLO-belly/ogg-winmm/README.md

 Note that numbering usually starts at 02 since the first track is a data track on mixed mode CD's.
 However some games may use a pure music CD with no data tracks in which case you should start numbering from Track01.ogg ...

+Winmm.ini options:
-Music volume can be adjusted by editing winmm.ini and changing the value between 0 - 100.
+- Music volume can be adjusted by changing the value between 0 - 100.
 Useful when the games internal music slider does not function properly.
+- **MCIDevID = 0** Set this to 1 to enable more accurate MCI device enumeration.
+Some games will not repeat music tracks without setting this.
+- **ACCSeekOFF = 0** Set this to 1 to disable accurate seeking of music tracks.
+This will disable the new track seeking code and use the older less accurate method of simply playing single tracks instead of being able to seek to a specific position.
+- **FullNotify = 0** Set this to 1 to try and simulate MCI notify messages more accurately.
+Some games might need this option to play cdaudio.
+- **Log = 0** Set this to 1 to write winmm.log files in the game folder.
+Log files may be helpful in troubleshooting.

 TIP: You can rip the music from your game CD using Windows Media Player as .wav files ```format WAV (lossless)``` and then convert them to .ogg using oggenc2 from: https://rarewares.org/ogg-oggenc.php